 Today, as a college degree becomes more of an essential prerequisite for a huge range of well-paid jobs, we are seeing more and more parents going back into education.
 Having children can be extremely motivating when it comes to self-improvement, as the more money you are able to earn, the nicer the life you will be able to give your family, making sure that they are all happy and comfortable.
 Of course, there are many parents who are extremely successful without going to college.
 But, if you’ve chosen this popular route, then we have some excellent tips to help you balance your education and your family life.

 Online study is perhaps one of the most popular methods of getting a college degree chosen by parents today.
-Not only is this because parents can save money on tuition fees by going online, they can also enjoy the extra flexibility that comes with studying from home and not having to commit to commuting to classes.
+Not only is this because parents can save money on tuition fees by going online, but they can also enjoy the extra flexibility that comes with studying from home and not having to commit to commuting to classes.
 Online study also means that spending more time with your family is easy, and you can even go away on vacation together and take your degree work with you.

 Set Aside Family Time